 All of the Oracle’s advice, as she said to Neo in Reloaded, is directed toward what she cares about — ‘the future.’
 (As she also said, “Everything that has a beginning, has an end.”)
 This implies that there is a specific purpose to the direction she gives each person for their own path.

-Note: In kabbalah, Binah/Understanding (the Oracle) relates to the future and Chokhmah/Wisdom (the Architect) relates to the past.
-The Analyst’s mastery over both these aspects of ‘time’ in The Matrix Resurrections is another indication of the confluence of the two within him.
+Note: In kabbalah, Binah/Understanding (the Oracle) relates to the future and Chokhmah/Wisdom (the Architect/Analyst) relates to the past.
+The Analyst’s mastery over both these aspects of ‘time’ in The Matrix Resurrections is another indication of the confluence of the two at his level of ‘Atzilut.’

 The Oracle appears in each of the first three movies, which relate to the three worlds WITHIN Creation and the three lower levels of the soul in the trilogy (see chart above), as we show in the Knowledge Base and discussed in the first article in this series.

-As we are now entering the ‘unified’ fourth world of existence (from the bottom-up) which is existence OUTSIDE of Creation, those aspects of differentiation dissolve – as does the distinct role of the Oracle.
+With Matrix Resurrections, we enter the ‘unified’ fourth world of existence (from the bottom-up) called Atzilut, meaning ‘nearness’ (to the Source, see chart above).
+This is existence outside of, or before, Creation.
+In Atzilut, aspects of differentiation dissolve – as does the distinct role of the Oracle.
 The aspects of restriction and boundaries relate only to the three lower worlds of Creation.

 We saw that the Oracle does not appear as a separate entity in The Matrix Resurrections.
-This isn’t saying what she represents is missing, however.
-We will get to that in a moment.
+This does not mean that what she represents is missing, however.
+We will get to that.

-This fourth level is the one associated with the ‘creator’ of the Matrix and program worlds – the Architect.
+This fourth leg of Neo’s journey is the one associated with the ‘creator’ of the Matrix and program worlds.
 It is only toward the end of The Matrix Resurrections that the character of the Analyst discloses the Architect was his predecessor.

 Returning to the original Architect’s discussion with Neo in Matrix Reloaded, we find the former attributed the ability to connect to and manage the humans, to the Oracle: